|

 The Animal Trail winds about half a mile through the woods rounding a small lake.
 It is easily accessible by foot, strollers, and wheelchairs.
 These animals are used to teach students of all ages the importance of each species and its role in our ever-changing world.

 It is amazing how so many birds of prey are accidentally hit by vehicles.
-This happens mostly on rural back roads, highways and sometimes interstate roads.
-Some hawks have crashed through windows of residential and commercial buildings.
+This happens mostly on rural back roads, highways and interstate roads.
+Some hawks have crashed through building windows.
 Some fall from nests.

 Oftentimes, baby animals hiding in brushy areas are mistaken for orphans by well-meaning citizens.
 Fawn are frequently "helped" out by the public because the doe was not seen nearby.
 Sometimes a doe will leave her young hidden up to one day to search for better habitat.